 New mom Ashley Barton recently gave birth at UM Health-West and was amazed by her experience.

 “As a first time mom, I wasn’t sure exactly what to expect during the delivery process.
 Everyone from the labor and delivery team, postpartum, and even the nutrition and housekeeping staff made my stay wonderful and stress free.

 “All of my needs were anticipated before I even knew I needed anything.
 I can’t thank the staff enough for keeping all of us healthy and happy.”

 Because having a baby isn’t just about the birth.
 It’s about all the things leading up to and following the birth.
 You’ll want experts watching your baby for jaundice, making sure they have the healthiest stats, and helping you with breastfeeding.
-Metro Health does all of that, and more.
+UM Health-West does all of that, and more.

-Want to know more about Metro Health’s amazing birthing experience?
+Want to know more about UM Health-West’s amazing birthing experience?
 Learn about their Labor & Delivery here.